jhhuang7/Exploring-Suricata/readme.txt

 3. in mininet run xterm h3

-4. in the xterm run sudo ./cmds.sh  (this will set up the port mirroring and run suricata)
+4. in the xterm run sudo ./cmds.sh  (run suricata)

-5. from another terminal in portmirroring run sudo python3.7 output.py

 In suricata(xterm terminal) you should something like reconnected socket , i've got suricata set up atm to talk to output.py through that eve.sock file/socket.